 Part of this planning process includes conducting risk assessments, to ensure that reasonable steps are taken to minimise the risks associated with each proposed camp or excursion.
-Gladstone Park Secondary College's risk assessment will include consideration of arrangements for supervision of students and consideration of the risk of bushfire activity in the excursion location.
-In the event of a Code Red Day being announced, excursions or camp activities in effected locations will be cancelled or rescheduled.
+Gladstone Park Secondary College's risk assessment will include consideration of arrangements for supervision of students and consideration of the risk of bushfire or other natural disaster activity in the excursion location.
+In the event the Bureau of Meteorology forecasts a Catastrophic fire danger rating (FDR) day, excursions or camp activities in affected locations will be cancelled or rescheduled.
 Planning will also cover arrangements for cancelling, recalling or altering the camp or excursion for any other reason.

-Gladstone Park Secondary College is committed to ensuring students with additional needs are provided with an inclusive camps and excursions program and will work with families during the planning stage as needed, to support all students' attendance and participation in camp and excursion activities.
+Gladstone Park Secondary College is committed to ensuring students with additional needs are provided with an inclusive camps and excursions program and will work with families during the planning stage, as needed, to support all students' attendance and participation in camp and excursion activities.